susam/emfy/README.md

     By default, Emacs shows only the current line number in the mode line.
-For example, by default, Emacs may display something like `L4` in the modeline to indicate that the cursor is on the fourth line of the buffer.
+For example, by default, Emacs may display something like `L4` in the mode line to indicate that the cursor is on the fourth line of the buffer.
 The above Elisp code enables column number display in the mode line.
 With column number enabled, Emacs may display something like `(4,0)` to indicate the cursor is at the